-If your relative was diagnosed before the age of 45, it is more likely that their cancer was caused by a gene fault.
-But family cancer patterns are influenced by behaviour too.
-Often cancers may seem to run in families because the family members share behaviours, such as smoking, which increase the risk of getting bladder cancer.
+Family patterns are influenced by behaviour too.
+Often cancers may seem to run in families because the family members share behaviours such as smoking, which increase the risk of getting bladder cancer.

 Overall, you are statistically more at risk if you have a first degree relative (a parent, child, sister or brother) with bladder cancer.
 But this is a statistical risk.
-It can only tell you about risk in a whole population, not your individual risk as a person.
+It only tells you about risk in a whole population, not your individual risk as a person.

 Other possible causes

 Stories about potential causes of cancer are often in the media.
 It isn’t always clear which ideas are supported by good evidence.